 Now devices are added, for a few minutes they will be on Pending for publish state

 Once the status become Provisioned, we can go to Controller Profiles and select the check box in front of Profile Name and then Provisioning File link, to download the provisioning file.

 In the Download Provisioning File dialog, select Controller Versions 18.3 and newer and download the file.

-Transfer the downloaded file to the docker node, if you don’t know how, look on EVE-NG Cookbook and in section 13.2 you will find how.
+Transfer the downloaded file to the docker node, if you don’t know how, look on EVE-NG Cookbook section 13.2 and you will find how.